mmilano/SidePanelCollapse/README.md

 # SidePanelCollapse

-SidePanelCollapse is a javascript and CSS package that works with Bootstrap 4 to make a vertical navigation bar open and close, with added features to create a more nuanced user experience.
+SidePanelCollapse is a javascript and CSS package that works with Bootstrap 4 to make a vertical element open and close horizontally, with added features to create a more nuanced user experience.

 * [Introduction](#introduction)
 * [Installing](#installing-sidepanelcollapse)